-Allison Brownmoore wrote, directed and produced The Amazing Adventures of Awesome, which premiered at Brooklyn Film Festival 2020 and has since screened at a range of international film festivals.
+Allison Brownmoore wrote, directed and produced the award winning The Amazing Adventures of Awesome, which premiered at Brooklyn Film Festival and has since screened at a range of international film festivals, including BAFTA and Oscar qualifying festivals.

 The Amazing Adventures of Awesome is a hand illustrated animated short film about a young autistic girl at the heart of a quiet revolution.